Top 9 in 2024: The Best Live Streaming Platforms For Business

 Do you plan to monetize your live stream?

 Check if the platform supports pay per view paywall.
 Some live streaming services have all the features you need, except for monetization.
 It’s true that there are third-party paywalls like Cleeng that you can integrate with your live streaming provider.
 However, this can be a security risk because, essentially, a third-party paywall is an overlay.
 Your live video is exposed below this overlay.
 When you’re using a paywall that’s integrated with your live streaming platform, the live stream will not be delivered before the payment is complete.
+If you want to broadcast a show online and monetization is important to you, look for live streaming services for events because they are more likely to have the right monetization features.

 What is the commission?